deveshm/connormcgarr.github.io/_posts/2019-07-12-WS32_recv()-Reuse.md

 Knowing this, we will have to do a slight stack alignment.
 Here, we will use EBX as our register to perform our calculations.

 We will push the value of ESP onto the stack and pop it into EBX.
-We will then perform calculations to EBX- to get it equal to the location we would like our buffer to land.
+We will then perform calculations to EBX - to get it equal to the location we would like our buffer to land.
 Then, we will push this item onto the stack, as our second to last (or visually second) parameter.

 Before we get into that though, let's see what we are working with.